G-Velmanikandan/Project-Greenden/README.md

+Built a responsive Greenden multi-page website from scratch by using HTML and Tailwindcss, optimized for both desktop and mobile devices.

 # Project-Greenden

 Greenden is a responsive multi-page website built using HTML and Tailwind CSS.
 It was developed as a practice project to strengthen frontend development skills and understand how modern websites are structured using utility-first CSS.